andrew/ultimate-awesome/README.md

 - [awesome-github](https://github.com/brandonhimpfen/awesome-github) - A curated list of high-quality tools, resources, libraries, and guides for working with GitHub.
 - [awesome-github-actions](https://github.com/brandonhimpfen/awesome-github-actions) - A curated list of high-quality resources, actions, tools, and workflows for GitHub Actions.
 - [awesome-google](https://github.com/brandonhimpfen/awesome-google) - A curated list of high-quality resources, tools, APIs, and services related to Google products and technologies.
+- [awesome-hugging-face](https://github.com/brandonhimpfen/awesome-hugging-face) - A curated list of awesome libraries, models, datasets, tutorials, and tools from and for the Hugging Face ecosystem.
 - [awesome-instagram](https://github.com/brandonhimpfen/awesome-instagram) - A curated list of high-quality tools, libraries, resources, and guides for working with Instagram.
+- [awesome-internet-freedom](https://github.com/brandonhimpfen/awesome-internet-freedom) - A curated list of tools, platforms, organizations, and resources that support free, open, and secure access to the internet.
 - [awesome-jamstack](https://github.com/brandonhimpfen/awesome-jamstack) - A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
+- [awesome-jekyll](https://github.com/brandonhimpfen/awesome-jekyll) - A curated list of awesome tools, themes, plugins, and resources for Jekyll.
+- [awesome-journalism](https://github.com/brandonhimpfen/awesome-journalism) - A curated list of high-quality tools, resources, and organizations for professional, investigative, data, and digital journalism.
 - [awesome-kotlin](https://github.com/brandonhimpfen/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
 - [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.
 - [awesome-microsoft](https://github.com/brandonhimpfen/awesome-microsoft) - A curated list of high-quality resources, tools, products, APIs, and communities related to Microsoft technologies and services.